 The New York Mets franchise began in 1962 and the team finished in last place nearly every year.
 When the 1969 season began, fans weren’t expecting much from “the Lovable Losers.”
 But as the season progressed, the Mets inched closer to first place and then eventually clinched the National League pennant.
 They were underdogs against the formidable Baltimore Orioles, but beat them in five games to become world champions.
 No one had predicted it.
 In fact, fans could hardly believe it happened.
 Suddenly they were “the Miracle Mets.”

 Playing right field for the ’69 Mets was Art Shamsky, who had stayed in touch with his former teammates over the years.
-He hoped to get together with star pitcher Tom Seaver (who would win the Cy Young award as the best pitcher in the league in 1969 and go on to become the first Met elected to the Hall of Fame) but Seaver was ailing and could not travel.
-So, Shamsky organized a visit to Tom Terrific in California, accompanied by the #2 pitcher, Jerry Koosman, outfielder Ron Swoboda, and shortstop Bud Harrelson.
+He hoped to get together with star pitcher Tom Seaver (who would win the Cy Young award as the best pitcher in the league in 1969 and go on to become the first Met elected to the Hall of Fame), but Seaver was ailing and could not travel.
+So, Shamsky organized a visit to “Tom Terrific” in California, accompanied by the #2 pitcher, Jerry Koosman, outfielder Ron Swoboda, and shortstop Bud Harrelson.
 Together they recalled the highlights of that amazing season as they reminisced about what changed the Mets’ fortunes in 1969.

-Erik Sherman is the author of the critically acclaimed Kings of Queens: Life Beyond Baseball With The ’86 Mets, and is also the coauthor of four highly acclaimed baseball autobiographies: Out At Home (with Glenn Burke), A Pirate For Life (with Steve Blass), the New York Times bestseller Mookie: Life, Baseball, and the ’86 Mets (with Mookie Wilson); and Davey Johnson: My Wild Ride In Baseball And Beyond.
+Erik Sherman is the author of the critically acclaimed Kings of Queens: Life Beyond Baseball With The ’86 Mets, and is also the coauthor of four highly acclaimed baseball autobiographies with Glenn Burke, Steve Blass, Mookie Wilson, and Davey Johnson.
 Erik is an annual lecturer at the National Baseball Hall of Fame in Cooperstown, New York.